NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/examples.rst

 Here the cuts and PDF are taken from the central NLO scale-varied fit.

-You must also list all the experiments you wish to include, along with any relevant c-factors.
+You must also list all the datasets you wish to include, along with any relevant c-factors.

 .. warning::